egyjs/GoGo-script/READM E.md

 Then run `php artisan migrate`then `php artisan db:seed` then `php artisan serve` to run the server

 ## configuration theme files
+* Template structure

-Know you must convert all .html files to .blade.php then put all new .blade.php files in `resources/views `
+Know you must convert all .html files to .blade.php then put all new .blade.php files in `resources/views ` It's time for CSS and JS files copy all and put them in `public/` folder.

+* Requiring CSS and JavaScript files correctly in our template

+Now I will give a small example to how you can require them Let we imagine that in our public filder we have two folders 1- css include this main.css
+2- js  include this main.js

+ .